 CPPC: A Comprehensive, Strength-based Approach to Protecting Children

 Community Partnerships for Protecting Children (CPPC) is a community-based approach to child protection.
 Partnerships work to prevent child abuse, neglect, re-abuse, safely decrease the number of out-of-home placements, and promote timely reunification when children are placed in foster care.
-The long term focus of the Community Partnerships is to protect children by changing the culture to improve child welfare processes, practices, and policies.
+The long term focus of Community Partnerships is to protect children by changing the culture to improve child welfare processes, practices, and policies.
 The Community Partnership approach involves four key strategies which are implemented together to achieve desired results: Shared-Decision Making, Community/Neighborhood Networking, Individualized Course of Action and Policy & Practice Change.

 - Children should be with their own families, whenever possible.